SheCodesAustralia/multicoder-turtorial/content/Birds/11_CHECKPOINT_e.md

 ---
-title: ✅ Checkpoint D
+title: ✅ Checkpoint E
-weight: 10
+weight: 11
 ---

 {{% notice warning %}}

-Wait for the teammate working on the World to reach Checkpoint C.
+Wait for the teammate working on the World to reach Checkpoint D.

 {{% /notice %}}